stackgl/glsl-transpiler/readme.md

 | `varying` | `false` | Same as `uniform`, but for varying declarations. |
 | `debug` | `false` | Enable debugging facilities: `print(anything);` will log to console a string of transpiled code with it’s type separated by colon, `show(anything);` will print the rendered descriptor of passed fragment of code.
 Note also that you can safely use `console.log(value)` to debug shader runtime. |

+Note that `texture2D` function expects whether ndarray instance or defined `width` and `height` parameters on passed array.

 ### glsl-transpiler/stream